ahuacate/pve-nas/README.md

 **Mandatory Prerequisites**

 - [X] PVE host installed with a minimum of 1x spare empty disk.
-Backup any data before proceeding with our Easy Script.
+Backup all data before proceeding with our Easy Script.

 **Optional Prerequisites**

 - [ ] PVE Host SSD/NVMe Cache (Recommended)
 - [ ] PCIe SATA/NVMe HBA Adapter Card (i.e LSI 9207-8i)

 Our Easy Scripts assumes your network is VLAN ready.
-If not simply decline the Easy Script prompt to accept our default settings (Proceed with our Easy Script defaults (recommended) [y/n]?).
-You can then set your own PVE container or VM variable options.
+If not, simply decline the Easy Script prompt to accept our default settings (Proceed with our Easy Script defaults (recommended) [y/n]?).
+You can then set your PVE container or VM variable options.

 <h4>PVE NAS Easy Script</h4>
-Easy Scripts are based on bash scripting.
-Simply `Cut & Paste` our Easy Script command into your terminal window, press `Enter` and follow the prompts and terminal instructions.
-But PLEASE first read our guide so you fully understand the input requirements.
+Easy Scripts are based on bash scripting. `Cut & Paste` our Easy Script command into your terminal window, press `Enter`, and follow the prompts and terminal instructions.
+But PLEASE first read our guide.

 **Installation**